How to become a project manager with no experience

 • Digital Project Manager

-Junior project manager roles may be similar in nature, however, it’s important to remember that every organization has its own approach to project management.
+Junior project manager roles may be similar in nature; however, it’s important to remember that every organization has its own approach to project management.
 Some teams may prefer agile project management to handle complex projects, while others may take a waterfall or scrum approach.
 Be sure to familiarize yourself with various project management approaches to increase your marketability as a job applicant.

 If you’re not ready to start applying for jobs, volunteer opportunities are another great way to build your project management experience.
 Look into community projects, local events, or nonprofit organizations that may need project management assistance.
 These experiences do more than strengthen your resume — they also help you develop essential project management skills.